axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

    ```
    c2d2cli withdraw-btc ethereum tb1qg2z5jatp22zg7wyhpthhgwvn0un05mdwmqgjln 200satoshi
    ```
-   You will see the depost Ethereum address printed in the terminal
+   You will see the deposit Ethereum address printed in the terminal
    ```
    > Please transfer satoshi tokens to 0xC21f7876a23E2E7EB7e4A92E1AF03cacf14B59d5
    > Waiting for withdrawal transaction...